Cape Town International Jazz Festival: Lawsuit

+Controversy

+In 2019, the festival was sponsored by Iqbal Survé's cash-strapped Independent Media as well as the Survé-controlled AYO Technology Solutions, which is accused of unfairly benefiting from the Public Investment Corporation which manages the Government Employees Pension Fund, after a R4.3 billion investment that is under investigation.

 Previous festivals

 The 2007 edition of the festival was endorsed by then Cape Town's Mayor Helen Zille.
 The 2010 edition of the festival contributed R 740 million to the Western Cape's GDP.
 For an extra R25.00 per show, music enthusiasts gain access to the Rosies Stage which features more relaxed, acoustic Jazz Music.
 Every year just before the main event, a free open-air concert with selected performers is held at the Greenmarket Square.